-The second most common question I get asked is, “Do you recommend the BCIR?”
+The second most common question I get asked is, “Do you recommend a continent ostomy?”

 This surgery is not like the Mitrofanoff that I highly recommend or with which many doctors are familiar.
-There are greater risks.
-More possible complications and repercussions.
+There are greater risks, and more possible complications and repercussions.

 Ultimately, it’s a decision only you and your doctor can make.

 If you want additional information on continent ostomies, go to Quality Life Association.